Saran-nns/sorn/paper/paper.md

 ### Structural Plasticity

-It is responsible for creating new synapses between excitatory neurons at a rate of approximately 1 connection per every 10th time step.
+It is responsible for creating new synapses between excitatory neurons at a rate of about 1 connection per 10th time step.

 ### Synaptic Scaling

-SS normalizes the incoming synaptic strenghts of a neuron and prevent the network activity from attenuation or exploding.
+SS normalizes the synaptic strengths of presynaptic neurons and prevents network activity from declining or exploding.

 \begin{equation}
 \label{ss}